apache/incubator/README.md

 ## Clone the Source code

-If you have write access to incubator, you should clone it from https://git-wip-us.apache.org/repos/asf/incubator.git otherwise you can fork from our github mirror https://github.com/apache/incubator and raise a pull request.
+You can fork from github https://github.com/apache/incubator and raise a pull request.

 ## Building & Running the site